pastly/cookerpoker/docs/game-log-plans.md

 one of these will be logged for each player that receives cards.
 These are the log items that never touch the database.

-GameInProgress will gain a `pub fn logs_since(usize, PlayerId) -> (Vec<LogItem>, usize)`.
-The usize argument is the index of the most recent log the caller knows about.
-The PlayerId argument is the player that the logs should be tailored for, i.e. all `PocketsDealt(_)` for other players will not be returned.
-The vec return value is the logs, and the usize return value is the index of the last live log item (last live log item known about, whether or not it is part of the returned vec.
-AKA it's `live_logs.len()-1`).
+GameInProgress will gain a `pub fn latest_logs() -> Iterator<LogItem>`.
+This function returns the latest "live" logs since the last time it was called.
+This includes all sensitive per-player logs.
+The caller must handle these responsibly.

 An optional feature as part of implementing this document: GameInProgress will gain a `pub fn reveal(PlayerId)` to be called when a player voluntarily reveals